francescopoli/FileShareReportFilter/README.md

 There are multiple parameters present, them can be investigated it the script initial help commment, but most of the time, you will not be in need to use them.<br>

-If you do not specify the <code>-path</code> parameter, the script will try to locate the csv files in the same folder from wher it is being run.
+If you do not specify the <code>-path</code> parameter, the script will try to locate the csv files in the same folder from where it's being run.